google/closure-templates/documentation/dev/plugins.md

 ### 3. Register your plugin with the compiler

 All SoySourceFunctions (e.g, `SoyJavaSourceFunction`) must be passed to the compiler via the `--pluginFunctions` flag.
-The flag takes a multimap whose keys are the plugin build target and whose values are the fully qualified class name of the function, in the form `//target1=pkg.Class1,pkg.Class2,...;//target2=...` .
+The flag takes a comma separated list of the fully qualified class name of the function.
 You will also need to make sure that the class is on the compiler's classpath.

 Google users should use the `af_soy_plugin` build rule to register their plugins.
 See go/af-soy/build_rules#af-soy-plugin-and-af-soy-legacy-plugin